Rafiqul-Islam12/University-Course-Management-System-App/README.md

 # University Course Management Android App

-An Android application for Compile University students to browse course information by department, batch, and semester.
+A simple Android application built using Java and Android Studio to help Comilla University students manage and explore their academic curriculum.
+The app allows students to view syllabus details semester-wise using a clean UI.

 ## App Screenshots